"Help! Lorna help!" the voice screeched in my ear...

 Once you have collected the data, and you know what information you need and why, now you're ready to analyse the data in a way that it meets your need.

 No!
 No...I am not telling you to manipulate the data so that it reveals something it should not.
 Here is an example of what I mean.

 If you need the information to make a particular decision, you should analyse the data so that you discover the patterns, associations and relationships that take you towards that decision in the fastest possible time.

 Analysing the data in a generic fashion provides a "hit or miss" result that escalates the feeling of information overload.

 4. Don't get caught in the multi-tasking trap

 What you're really doing is interrupting one task with another.
-This mean that neither is being completed well and both are taking longer to complete.
+This mean that you're not completing either task properly and both are taking longer to finish.

 Here's a solution that can work for you.

 You have to remain focused so that you are not weighed down by tons of information and then be distracted from the information that you really want.

 The key to staying focused is not multitasking but instead, giving your brain short periods of down time.
 This allows your brain to more quickly and adequately process content and leads to meaningful, intellectual output.